Worth School: History

 In 2005 the Office of Fair Trading found fifty independent schools, including Worth, to have breached the Competition Act by "regularly and systematically" exchanging information about planned increases in school fees, which was collated and distributed among the schools by the bursar at Sevenoaks School.
 Following the investigation by the OFT, each school was required to pay around £70,000, totalling around £3.5 million, significantly less than the maximum possible fine.
 In addition, the schools together agreed to contribute another £3m to a new charitable educational fund.
 The incident raised concerns over whether the charitable status of independent schools such as Worth should be reconsidered, and perhaps revoked.
 However, Jean Scott, the head of the Independent Schools Council, said the schools were following a long-established procedure in sharing the information with each other because independent schools were previously exempt from anti-cartel rules applied to business and that they were unaware of the change to the law (on which they had not been consulted).
 She wrote to John Vickers, the OFT director-general, saying, "They are not a group of businessmen meeting behind closed doors to fix the price of their products to the disadvantage of the consumer.
 They are schools that have quite openly continued to follow a long-established practice because they were unaware that the law had changed."

-In March 2009 the school celebrated its 75th anniversary, with a special mass for the whole school community in Westminster Cathedral.
+In March 2009 the school celebrated its 75th anniversary, with a mass for the school community in Westminster Cathedral.
 The school was welcomed by Cardinal Cormac Murphy-O'Connor and the mass was celebrated in the presence of Archbishop Faustino Sainz Muñoz, Apostolic Nuncio to Great Britain.
-It is the first time that a Benedictine school has ever assembled for such an occasion at Westminster Cathedral.
-The school choir performed a specially composed motet by Colin Mawby, a former Director of Music at the Cathedral and one of Britain's leading liturgical composers.
+The school choir performed a specially composed motet by Colin Mawby, a former director of music at the cathedral.

 In July 2009 racing driver Henry Surtees, age 18, had just finished his A-levels at Worth, when he died in an accident during a Formula Two race at Brands Hatch, Kent.
 The school commemorated this former pupil by naming a school social centre in his honour, and by a cross-Channel swim to raise £15,000 for Sussex Air Ambulance, the Surtees family's nominated charity.